justinmccoy/lab-watson-automatic-model-builder/README.md

   1. **Selecting a Label Column** - The Label Column is what we would like to predict.
 In this usecase we are trying to predict if someone is at risk of heartrate failure or not.
 Looking at the data from previous steps we know there's a *HEARTRATEFAILURE* column and it's represented by a string value of *Y* or *N* for each sample.
 Select `HEARTRATEFAILURE`, as it's what we're trying to predict.
   2. **Selecting Feature Columns** - The Feature Column(s), are what fields in each sample are used to make a prediction.
 From previous steps we identified several columns in our dataset that represent different *Features* of each sample that might influence if a patient is at risk of heartrate failure.
 Here the Automatic Model Builder tool will default to selecting all columns, excluding the `Label Column` of `HEARTRATEFAILURE` to use in making a prediction.
-  3. **Selecting Model Type** - The Automatic Model Builder simplifies *Classification* and *Regression* tasks, where *classification* builds a model to predict a discreate class, and *Regression* builds a model to predict a continious value.
+  3. **Selecting Model Type** - The Automatic Model Builder simplifies *Classification* and *Regression* tasks, where *classification* builds a model to predict a discrete class, and *Regression* builds a model to predict a continious value.
 Since we're trying to predict either *Y* someone is at risk of heartrate failure or *N* someone is not at risk of heartrate failure we're working on a `Binary Classification` task, where the prediction can either be 0 or 1.
 Based on the `Label Column` selected, the Automatic Model Builder will have already selected `Binary Classification` for use in training.
   4. **Validation Split** - Training machine learning models is an iterative process and the data used to train a model should not be used when evaluating the accuracy of a model, as data used in training is already known and has shaped how the model formed.
 Validation of a models accuracy depends on usage of data the model has never seen before.
 This step splits up all of our data setting some asside for training, test, and eventually validation.
 A common division of this data is usually 60% Training, 20% Test, and 20% validation.
 The Automatic Model Builder has already set these defaults.
   5. **Estimators** - The machine learning algorithms used for finding the best fit of `Features` to `Label` are estimators.
 These estimators are hardest part of machine learning, and finding the right one depends on the input data and type of problem, regression, classification, clustering, or dimensionality reduction.
 With the Automatic Model Builder we can select several different *estimators* and compare their accuracy on the problem of predicting heartrate failure.